pgpointcloud/pointcloud/README.md

 - the compression number, which indicates how to interpret the data
 - the number of points in the patch

-After the header comes the data.
-Data are packed into the data area following the data types and sizes

-There are two compression schemes currently implemented

-- 0, uncompressed, is a simple set of points

-), Uncompressed binary is, as advertised, just hex-encoded points and sets of points.

 ### Point Binary ###